wohaco/despace/venera_5_6.md

 ## Spacecraft
 The spacecrafts comprised a lander, designed to enter the Venus atmosphere and parachute to the surface, and a carrier spacecraft, which carried the lander to Venus and served as a communications relay for the lander ([EVN‑092](venus.md)).

 The orbiters were idential to Venera 4.
-The landers were strenghtened, withstanding an overload of 450 G and pressure up to 25 bar.
+The landers were strenghtened, withstanding an overload of 450 G and pressure up to 25 ㍴.
 The heat shield withstood a temperature of 11 000 ℃.
 The design of the Venera 5 was similar to the design of the Venera 4, only the lander underwent significant changes.

 The area of the brake dome was reduced to 1.9 m² and the main dome to 12 m².
 The heat resistant parachute fabric was designed to operate at temperatures above 500 ℃.